Consumer Privacy Concerns and Your Marketing Strategy

 Moreover, the rise of AI-powered technologies is fueling more anxiety than ever.
 Even the Federal Trade Commission has recognized widespread consumer concerns.
 As consumer privacy protection continues falling by the wayside, users’ data is being gobbled up by unscrupulous automation programs.
 What began as harmless diversions has become a palpable threat to the sanctity of all sensitive data.

 Customers are particularly concerned about their data’s ability to leak into the wrong hands.
 While you may not use AI for identity theft, there is most certainly someone who does.
 They only need the correct access code to access the collected information of countless organizations’ marketing research.
+Customers often take the necessary measures to avoid their privacy data breaches.
+So they regularly use an antivirus, password manager or find other secure solutions for passwords, passkeys, credit cards, etc.

 The Proliferation of Unrestrained Data Access